-Chemical peels is a chemical exfoliation process.
+Chemical peels are a chemical exfoliation process.
 One or more chemical solutions applied to skin causes break down of the top layer of skin.
-The depth of skin affected can range from superficial, medium to deep, depending on type of chemical solution used.
+The depth of skin affected can range from superficial, medium to deep, depending on the type of chemical solution used.

 The beauty of chemical peels is: